AAirpass: Pass terminations

 Steven Rothstein, a financier from Chicago, upgraded to a lifetime AAirpass for $233,509.93 on October 1, 1987, after a discount of $16,490.07 for the value of mileage on a previous AAirpass.
 He added a $150,000 companion pass two years later.
 Rothstein negotiated additions to the contract, including a provision for his companion to fly on flights immediately before or after his flight.
-Then American Airlines CEO Robert Crandall wrote Rothstein a letter on 13 January 1998 saying "I am delighted that you’ve enjoyed your AAirpass investment – you can count on us to keep the Company solid, and to honor the deal, far into the future."
+Then American Airlines CEO Robert Crandall wrote Rothstein a letter on January 13, 1998, saying, "I am delighted that you’ve enjoyed your AAirpass investment – you can count on us to keep the Company solid, and to honor the deal, far into the future."
 On December 13, 2008, Rothstein checked in at Chicago O'Hare International Airport with a friend for a flight to Bosnia.
 A letter from the airline was hand-delivered to him at the airport informing him that the pass had been terminated due to fraudulent behavior, specifically his history of approaching passengers at the gate and offering them travel on his companion seat and for using the companion program to purchase an adjacent empty seat under a fake name to keep them vacant, which was often used for privacy or extra carry-on luggage.
-Rothstein sued American Airlines in the United States District Court for the Northern District of Illinois, arguing that "American waived its rights to enforce the contract by not cracking down on Rothstein sooner" according to District Court Judge Virginia Mary Kendall who denied Rothstein's motion in 2011.
+Rothstein sued American Airlines in the United States District Court for the Northern District of Illinois, arguing that "American waived its rights to enforce the contract by not cracking down on Rothstein sooner," according to District Court Judge Virginia Mary Kendall, who denied Rothstein's motion in 2011.
 Litigation was delayed due to the airline's filing for Chapter 11 bankruptcy.
 By the end of 2012, the two parties appear to have settled their case out of court, with Rothstein's appeal dismissed and the airline's counterclaims dismissed with prejudice.

 Jacques E. Vroom Jr., a Dallas-based marketing executive, paid $356,000 for his unlimited AAirpass and companion pass on December 28, 1989, traveling nearly 38 million miles.
-A letter was hand-delivered to Vroom by airline security personnel on July 30, 2008, during check-in at London Heathrow Airport informing him that his passes had been terminated for fraudulent activity.
+A letter was hand-delivered to Vroom by airline security personnel on July 30, 2008, during check-in at London Heathrow Airport, informing him that his passes had been terminated for fraudulent activity.
 The airline sued Vroom in 2011, accusing him of selling his companion seat, a violation of the American Airlines 1994 Tariff Rule 744.
 Vroom countersued, arguing that the rule went into effect after purchase of the lifetime pass and accusing the airline of slander; American Airlines then filed for bankruptcy and, as of late 2024, the claims have not been resolved.